data-6-berkeley/su24/syllabus.md

 ## Communication	&#x1F4AC;

-This class **does not** use bCourses (Canvas) — all of the materials and assignments for the class can be found on the Data 6 website.
+This class **does not** use bCourses (Canvas) except for posting readings — all other materials and assignments for the class can be found on the Data 6 website.

 For class communication, we will be using Ed Discussion (or simply “Ed,” as we will call it), the campus’ discussion platform.
 Ed is where you will see announcements from course staff, ask questions about course material, and get help from staff and other students on assignments and concepts.
 Ed allows students to respond to questions from other students, so we hope you will help out your classmates by responding to questions you know the answer to, or asking questions about things you’re confused about.
 It’s likely that other students have many of the same questions as you!
 Please review the Ed etiquette guidelines before posting on Ed.